-Click on a photograph to enlarge it.
+Click on a photograph to enlarge it and see more text.

 Oxley had moved away from Hillsborough by the time the 1911 census was taken - he was recorded at Moorland Rest along with his housekeeper Sarah Edith Ingham, a widow.
 His occupation was given as 'fruit grower'.
 His wife Catherine was recorded at 22 Wynyard Road, Hillsborough, with their daughter Ada, her husband Charles Henry Jennett, and their family.
 Charles was an insurance agent.
 When he wrote The History of Stocksbridge, Jack Branston said that Mrs. Oxley never went to live at Moorland Rest, and was content to remain in Lincolnshire, where Thomas had come from.
 He was wrong in this, because both Thomas and his wife were born in Sheffield, and I can find no evidence of them ever living in Lincolnshire.
 Eagle House was now in the occupation of one of the factory's sales reps. or commercial travellers, one John Bell.

 In June 1912, members of the Stocksbridge Primrose League held a picnic at the farm.
 Mr. Oxley kindly allowed them to visit the Fruit Farm, where they had 'a most happy time'.
 Miss Lindsay, of the Women’s Unionist Association, who was well-known in the Sheffield district, gave a speech on the importance of Imperial Preference as one of the great questions of the future.
 The Hon.
 Secretary was Mrs. W. H. Robinson, whose untiring work had brought the membership up to 400, with 100 members in the Juvenile Branch.
 The Primrose League was founded in 1883, to promote Conservative principles.